fedor-rusak/NaiveJavaResearch/ThoughtDump.md

 Messages are added in reversed order.

+## 30.01.2017 — Closer to reality

+So now I have a solution that can search folders or zip files for class-files and after reading them it parses them for constant information.

+Just in case you don't know what are constants.
+Every java-file is encoded in bytecode, but to reduce its size all the class, method, variable names are saved in one array-like structure.
+This structure is called constant pool.

+I think that this information can be used to measure interconnectedness between java modules containing multiple packages and classes.

+Next thing is a prototype of some UI for visualizing this constant data.
+Definitely html5!

 ## 29.01.2017 — Now I have a prototype!

 So after some hacking I have a small proof-of-concept that can read jar files and parse classes to get their constants.